 This is a fine addition to the best-selling "For Dummies" book series targeted to beginners.
 Georg Feuerstein, Ph.D. and Larry Payne, Ph.D. are both considered international experts in the field of Yoga.
 They have teamed up to write Yoga for Dummies, an excellent introduction to the techniques involved in Yoga.
 The authors state, "whether you are interested in becoming more flexible, fitter, less stressed out, or more peaceful and joyful, this book contains all the good counsel and practical exercises to start you in the right direction."

 Yoga for Dummies is well organized and is a complete introduction to Yoga.
 The format is similar to other "For Dummies" books and will provide the reader with a solid foundation for starting Yoga.
 Icons are used throughout the margins of the book to alert the reader to helpful points.
 Photographs and diagrams are used along with explicit directions so the reader performs the postures and exercises correctly.
 Show your physician the exercises outlined in the book to make sure they are safe for your particular situation.

 This book will provide a strong framework for anyone interested in starting the practice of Yoga.
 Cancer patients may find it helpful for relaxation and the relief of stress.
 Yoga for Dummies is recommended by OncoLink as an introduction to Yoga.

-Mar 6, 2014 - For women with breast cancer, incorporating yoga into radiotherapy is associated with a lasting improvement in quality of life, according to a study published online March 3 in the Journal of Clinical Oncology.
+Jan 29, 2014 - For breast cancer survivors, a 12-week yoga intervention improves fatigue and vitality and is associated with reduced levels of proinflammatory cytokines, according to a study published online Jan.
+27 in the Journal of Clinical Oncology.